 Due to the liver damage suffered by many acetaminophen users, a class action lawsuit may be pursued at any time.
 We can help if you suffered damage from any product containing acetaminophen and are interested in participating in a class action suit in the future.

 Helping Georgia dangerous drug victims—One call, that’s all

 If you have been taking acetaminophen and experience nausea and vomiting within 12 to 24 hours, you should see your doctor for liver blood tests, even if you begin to feel better.
 If liver damage is diagnosed, a free case review with our Atlanta dangerous drug attorneys can help determine the extent of your injuries and your claim.
-Simply contact Kenneth S. Nugent, P.C. online, click on Chat Live, or call us toll free at 1-888-579-1790.
+Simply contact Kenneth S. Nugent, P.C. onlineClick the chat bubble to send us a message or call us toll free at 1-888-579-1790.